Kumquats can only be found during their short season. Eat the whole fruit (the rind is sweet)!

 Should I buy organic?

 The EPA doesn’t have test data for kumquats.
-So to be cautious, buy organic when possible.
+If you want to be cautious, buy organic when possible.

 This collection of recipes are hand selected to make sure all ingredients are in-season at the same time as kumquats.
 Because the season spans several months, the recipes are grouped into early or late season, or anytime kumquats are available.